cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 - hash\_pubkey\_to\_point (only specified when SC is proof-of-possession): a hash from serialized public keys to elliptic curve points.
-  It is RECOMMENDED that hash\_pubkey\_to\_point be defined in terms of a has-to-curve suite [@I-D.irtf-cfrg-hash-to-curve], with domain separation tag constructed similarly to the ID string, namely:
+  It is RECOMMENDED that hash\_pubkey\_to\_point be defined in terms of a hash-to-curve suite [@I-D.irtf-cfrg-hash-to-curve], with domain separation tag constructed similarly to the ID string, namely:

     "BLS\_POP\_" || H2C\_SUITE || "\_" || SC\_TAG || "\_"